John Lewis Brenner

-John Lewis Brenner (February 2, 1832 – November 1, 1906) was an American farmer, nurseryman, businessman and member of the United States House of Representatives from Ohio.
+John Lewis Brenner (February 2, 1832 – November 1, 1906) was an American farmer, nurseryman, and businessman who served two terms as a member of the United States House of Representatives from Ohio from 1897 to 1901.

 Early life

 John L. Brenner was born in Wayne Township, Montgomery County, Ohio, the son of Jacob S. Brenner and Sarah Ann Matthews.
 His parents left Virginia because of a dislike of slavery and settled in Ohio; Jacob was a miller and farmer.
 John Brenner worked on his father's farm in the summer and attended the local public schools in the winter.
 He finished his education at the Springfield (Ohio) Academy.

 John Brenner married Josephine Moore and farmed in Wayne township until 1862.

+Agriculture business

 He then became interested in the nursery business which he pursued very successfully until 1872.
 In 1866, he moved to Dayton, Ohio, then emerging as a center of tobacco agriculture in Ohio, where he became a merchant in leaf tobacco.